• Skip to main content

 ingredients for crack potatoes recipe

-Potatoes: Crack potatoes recipes is usually made with frozen hash brown but can also be made using fresh potatoes like russet potatoes or red potatoes.
-Feel free to use frozen southern diced potato hashbrowns from the store.
+Potatoes: this recipe is usually made with frozen hash browns but can also be made using fresh potatoes like russet potatoes or red potatoes.
+Feel free to use frozen Southern diced potato hash browns from the store.

-I made with fresh potatoes and left skin on, it’s up to you to peel or unpeel potatoes.
+I made it with fresh potatoes and left the skin on, it’s up to you to peel the potatoes or use it with the skin.

 For convenience you can use bacon crumble, but nothing like real bacon.

 Dry ranch dressing mix: don’t use ranch dressing in a bottle.
 Use dry ranch dressing mix.
-It’s key ingredient to creating the most flavorful seasoning.
-It adds tangy flavor to potato and when mixed with creaminess from sour cream and cheese it’s wonderful.
+It’s a key ingredient in creating the most flavorful seasoning.
+It adds a tangy flavor to potato and when mixed with creaminess from sour cream and cheese it’s wonderful.

 Sour cream: I used only ¼ cup sour cream.
 If you want extra creaminess use ½ cup more sour cream.
-Also feel free to use unflavoured Greek yogurt for sour cream.
+Also, feel free to use unflavored Greek yogurt for sour cream.

 Cheddar cheese: loads of it.
 Use sharp cheddar or regular yellow cheddar.

-Seasoning: if you know me, I’m all about flavors in my recipe.
-This crack potato recipe is packed with flavors not only from sour cream, cheese and ranch dressing, but added flavors from onion powder, garlic powder and smoked paprika.
-Adding seasonings are optional but highly recommend you don’t skip.
+Seasoning: I’m all about flavors in my recipe.
+This crack potato recipe is packed with flavors not only from sour cream, cheese, and ranch dressing but added flavors from onion powder, garlic powder, and smoked paprika.
+Adding seasonings is optional but highly recommend you don’t skip it.

 Green onion: used for garnish.
 It adds freshness to a dish that is otherwise rich creamy and cheesy.